SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 </figure>

 What we are going to go through right now is how to increase the quotas for how many GPUs you have available for your project.
-You can read more about quota types and levels [here](https://docs.cloud.google.com/docs/quotas/overview).
+You can read more about quota types and levels [in the documentation](https://docs.cloud.google.com/docs/quotas/overview).
 By default, for any free accounts in GCP (or accounts using teaching credits) the default quota for GPUs that you can use is either 0 or 1 (their policies sometimes change).
 We will in the exercises below try to increase it.

 ### ❔ Exercises